joesb/figuration.al/content/configuration/configuration-and-narrative-emplotment.md

 ---
 title: Configuration and Narrative Emplotment
-subtitle: "Configuration is the second moment of mimetic narrative, all about emplotment — about characters, events and the point of a story as a whole, about following the rules and transgressing them too."
+excerpt: "Configuration is the second moment of mimetic narrative, all about emplotment — about characters, events and the point of a story as a whole, about following the rules and transgressing them too."
 layout: page.njk
 promoted: true
 date: 2017-10-23